-A deputy spoke to George’s wife and learned she had been with George on property they lease for raising cattle located at 23375 Routt County Road 14 near Oak Creek.
-The property neighbors Stetson’s ranching land.
+A deputy spoke to the defendant’s wife and learned she had been with the defendant on property they lease for raising cattle located at 23375 Routt County Road 14 near Oak Creek.

-“She stated that she asked George what he was doing, and he stated that he was shooting the bulls in their balls,” the warrant states.
-The wife “stated that George told her that he learned this from his grandfather.”
+“She stated that she asked (the defendant) what he was doing, and he stated that he was shooting the bulls in their balls,” the warrant states.
+The wife “stated that (the defendant) told her that he learned this from his grandfather.”

-The wife said she got upset, and George shot a second bull, the warrant states.
-In total, the warrant states George took three or four shots at the bulls.
+The wife said she got upset, and the defendant shot a second bull, the warrant states.
+In total, the warrant states the defendant took three or four shots at the bulls.

-The wife said George was mad because the bulls were on their property, and George had talked to Stetson about the bulls being on their property a few days earlier, the warrant states.
-The wife said George stated that he believed he had every right to shoot the bulls because they were on his property.
+The wife said the defendant was mad because the bulls were on their property, and the defendant had talked to the bulls’ owner about them being on their property a few days earlier.
+The wife said the defendant stated that he believed he had every right to shoot the bulls because they were on his property.

-During a search of George’s truck, deputies found a Marlin 30-30 bolt-action rifle and took it into evidence.
+During a search of his truck, deputies found a Marlin 30-30 bolt-action rifle and took it into evidence.

-In July, the Sheriff’s Office secured a warrant for George’s arrest.
+In July, the sheriff’s office secured a warrant for the defendant’s arrest.
 He turned himself in at the Mesa County Jail and was released after posting bond the same day.
 He was scheduled to appear in District Court on Wednesday, but that hearing was delayed until Jan.
 23.

-In August, a woman reported being hurt by George during a domestic incident at a hotel in Silverthorne, according to a warrant.
+In August, a woman reported being hurt by the defendant during a domestic incident at a hotel in Silverthorne, according to a warrant.